M27113/AI_Task_Planner/README.md

 ## 🧠 AI Assistance Disclosure

-This project leveraged AI (ChatGPT) for guidance guidance on code readability and organization.
-The full implementation, testing, final integration, and learning process were completed independently by me.
+This project leveraged AI (ChatGPT) for guidance on code readability and organization.
+All design, implementation, debugging, testing, integration, and learning were carried out independently by me.